okfn/website/docs/cloud/google-deploy.md

  [prod](https://console.cloud.google.com/security/secret-manager?project=oki-website-production)
 You'll need to edit Cloud Run _Variable & settings_ to mount them as a file at /secrets/django_settings.

-Google Secrets are required to connect this application with external services like Redis, Elasticsearch, Google Analytics, etc.
+Google Secrets are required to connect this application with external services like Redis, Elasticsearch, etc.

 Cloud Run extra tasks:
  - Google does not allow to update secrets directly, so you need to _View secret value_ (from action menu)